Skip to content

 pods.txt Files Output of the oc get pods -A command

-tnf_config.yml Files The config file passed to tnf test suite (if enabled)
+certsuite_config.yml Files The config file passed to certsuite (if enabled)

-dci-tnf-execution.log and cnf-certsuite.log Files The output of tnf execution, for troubleshooting purposes
+certsuite-stdout.log and certsuite.log Files The output of certsuite execution, for troubleshooting purposes (if enabled)

-claim.json Files Claim file generated by the TNF test suite (if enabled)
+claim.json Files Claim file generated by the certsuite (if enabled)

 \<preflight_*> Files Multiple logs, reports, and test results generated by the execution of the preflight test suite (if enabled)